zobiabilal4/MLQuest/README.md

 - app.py: The main Streamlit application file.
 - model_pipeline.pkl: The saved machine learning model and preprocessing pipeline.
-- requirements.txt: A list of Python dependencies required to run the application.
+- requirements.txt: A list of Python dependencies required to run the application. you can easily install all the requirement by only running the code : pip install -r requirements.txt